On the relationship between the theory of cointegration and the theory of phase synchronization: The concept of cointegration

-The representation (\ref{MA-representation}) decomposes the process $X_t$ into nonstationary $I(1)$ components and stationary components.
-It shows that the $d$-dimensional process is driven by $d\!-\!r\,$ $I(1)$ components and $r$ stationary components.
+The representation (\ref{MA-representation}) shows that the $d$-dimensional process is driven by $d\!-\!r\,$ $I(1)$ components and $r$ stationary components.
 The first term on the right hand side consists of $d$ random walks $\sum_{i=1}^{t} \eta_i$ which are multiplied by a matrix of rank $d-r$ denoted by $C$.
 Thus, there are actually $d-r$ stochastic trends driving the system.
-On the contrary the representation (\ref{VEC-representation}) (or even better the representation (\ref{VEC-representation 2}) below) shows how the process is pulled back to the equilibrium if deviations occur.
-This is illustrated in more detail with the example at the end of Section~\ref{sec:application}.
+On the contrary the representation (\ref{VEC-representation}) (or (\ref{VEC-representation 2}) below) shows how the process is pulled back to the equilibrium if deviations occur.
+This is illustrated by the example at the end of Section~\ref{sec:application}.

 Of special importance for phase synchronization is a decomposition $\mu = \Gamma \omega_0 - \alpha \beta_0$ where $\omega_0$ is a trend-term and $\beta_0$ is a constant belonging to the error correction equation: Taking expectations in (\ref{MA-representation}) we obtain because of $\mean \eta_t = 0$